Senior Information

 Graduation Products

-Fri., April 19 - Prom
+Sat., April 25 - Prom

-• Prom will be held at the Eagle Eye Golf & Banquet Center on Friday, April 19, 2024 beginning at 7pm.
+• Prom will be held at Eagle Eye Golf & Banquet Center on Saturday, April 25, 2026, from 7:00-10:30pm.

-May 3 (or April 29) Service Hours are DUE
+Fri., May 1 Service Hours are DUE

-Sat., May 4 - Moscars
+Sat., May 2 - Moscars

 • The Moscars event celebrates our Senior Mock Elections and is student organized.
 The event is for students only.

-• Please contact our Student Life Director Mrs. Lynn Collom with any questions about this event.
+• Please contact our Student Life Director, Mrs. Lynn Collom with any questions about this event.

-Mon.-Fri., April 29 - May 17 - AP Tests
+May 4-15 - AP Tests

 • We are continuing the long-standing tradition of the senior students organizing a breakfast tailgate prior to the start of the school day.
 This takes place in the student parking lot on the seniors’ official last day of classes.